 Next, you move on to using heatmaps, which are integrated with funnel analyses.
 Heatmaps are graphical representations of aggregated page click data.
 They show you website elements that perform poorly, and which parts of your site need fixing.
 After learning where they drop off, you learn why they drop off.

 Once you’ve identified your weaker elements and pages, you can then move on to the final step – A/B testing.
 However, before you begin A/B testing, it’s better to form solid hypotheses to test.
 Hypotheses for A/B tests should be based on insights from your prior tests.
 A/B testing is where changes are made to a page, and saved as a variant.
 Visitor traffic is divided between these variants, and the one with better conversion ‘wins’.

 And once you’re left with the better version of your site, you begin the cycle all over again!

-We used Zarget on our signup page, making tweaks to it based on hypotheses made with the data collected using Zarget, which boosted sign ups by 26% within three days.
+We used Freshmarketer on our signup page, making tweaks to it based on hypotheses made with the data collected using Freshmarketer, which boosted sign ups by 26% within three days.
 Shihab Muhammed, BU Head at Freshdesk.

 According to studies and observations by industry experts, conversion rate optimization is poised to see great growth in the coming years as more and more marketers increasingly place importance on CRO in their campaigns.
 Given its versatility, ease of use, and unique features, Freshmarketer is well placed to take advantage of the developments in the field.